 Why Australia’s Country Way?

 The Country Way is a touring route stretching 1615km (1003mi) from Sydney to Rockhampton, linking jewels of the countryside along the Great Dividing Range.
-Joining the road as it passes close to Brisbane, travelling the section from Warwick to Tamworth, encapsulates one of the most densely packed stretches of things to do and see.
+Joining the road as it passes close to Brisbane, and travelling the section from Warwick to Tamworth, encapsulates one of the most densely packed stretches of things to do and see.
 This makes it the ideal short-haul road trip.
-It also forms part of an alternate route between Brisbane and Sydney, if you are looking for a scenic drive between the two state capitals.
+It also forms part of an alternate route between Brisbane and Sydney, if you are looking for a scenic drive between the two-state capitals.

 Country towns (especially midweek), are most active in the mornings and early afternoon.
-Many cafes, shops and attractions close at 3-4pm, so its best to start your days exploring towns and then move to hiking or driving to the next location in the afternoons.
+Many cafes, shops and attractions close at 3-4pm, so it’s best to start your days exploring towns and then move to hiking or driving to the next location in the afternoons.
 The pubs and restaurants also close early midweek, so don’t get into town too late if you want dinner.